ybeetle8/PancakeswapPredictionBot-2022/README.md

     <img src="https://img.shields.io/twitter/follow/PancakeSwap?style=social" alt="Follow @PancakeSwap" />
   </a>

-This bot wins the majority of rounds on PancakeSwap & CandleGenie based on both market conditions, and the strategy chosen.
+This bot wins majority of rounds on PancakeSwap & CandleGenie based on both market conditions, and the strategy chosen.

 ## 💡 Installation